-The leadership obtains information from the customers that utilize the agency's programs/activities through a stakeholder input process.
+The senior leaders establish and promote a focus on customers and other stakeholders that utilize the organization's programs/activities through a stakeholder input process.
 Section 102 © of the Agricultural Research, Extension and Education Reform Act of 1998 (AREERA) requires that land grant institutions gather and provide information related to stakeholders.
 The Act specifies that information on 1) actions taken to seek stakeholder input that encourages their participation and 2) a statement of process used by institutions to identify individuals and groups who are stakeholders and to collect input from them.